SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > > -- Wikipedia - Code refactoring
 {: .callout}

-While most IDEs provide some support for automated refactoring, this tends not to work so well with dynamically typed languages like Python.
+While most IDEs and code editors provide some support for automated refactoring, this tends not to work so well with dynamically typed languages like Python.
 When refactoring a statically typed language, it is easy for the IDE to recognise that one use of a variable, function or class is the same as another, since any use of the same identifier across multiple files must have been explicitly identified (by e.g. including the header files).
 Dynamic languages, like Python, do not have this requirement, so it is much more difficult to check that an identifier refers to the same object.

+The process of refactoring has a basis in the Structured Programming paradigm.
+Since we are aiming to improve the structure of our code without changing the behaviour, it is useful to think of our code as a hierarchy of structured blocks.
+Within each structured block, we think about the control flow - the order in which statements are executed.
+If the control flow is guaranteed to enter at the top of the block, and leave at the bottom of the block, then we can treat that block as a single entity and rearrange it without needing to worry so much about its interactions with the rest of the code.

+For a visual representation of this, see [this section](https://www.youtube.com/watch?v=SFv8Wm2HdNM&t=2683) of Kevlin Henney's talk on Structured Programming.
+In this section he demonstrates how a rearrangement of the structure of the code results in a block form, where much of the detail can be ignored and we have greater freedom to perform refactoring.
+Don't worry if you don't understand the code sample he's using, that's much less important than the structure itself.

 ## Modules

 So far we've been structuring our code within a single file, but what happens when this file gets too long to manage easily?

-As we've seen with Numpy and a few other bits from the Python standard library, in Python we're able to separate out code into a **library** and **import** it into the main part of our program.
+As we've seen with NumPy and a few other bits from the Python standard library, in Python we're able to separate out code into a **library** and **import** it into the main part of our program.
 Some equivalent of this is possible in most programming languages (e.g. `#include` in C++ after the linker has run).

 Once again, we'll use the temperature conversion code to illustrate this: